Research achievements

 Dr. Mehta’s research is deeply rooted in Winnipeg, Manitoba, where she has led significant projects, including a yoga and body mapping initiative for mothers with addictions and a recent study on HIV stigma.

+Dr. Mehta’s research interests and courses taught focus on program planning.
 Through her research focus, Dr. Mehta advances global and community health through feminist-informed health promotion, arts-based methodologies, and feminist pedagogy.
-Her research centers on marginalized populations, promotes equitable health outcomes, and shapes the next generation of inclusive public health practice.
+Her research centres on marginalized populations, promotes equitable health outcomes, and shapes the next generation of inclusive public health practice.

 Research affiliations/groups